Why weed

 Diary of a stoner mom

 There are nights when I hold her close, her heartbeat against mine, the intimacy of our bond so deep, the tenderness so palpable that all I can think of is this.
 This moment.
 This soul.
 This love.
+This, I whisper to myself, is the meaning of life.
+Also—and this part I don’t whisper, I just know—this mommy is really high.

 I’m not sure when I became a pothead.
 In fact, I’m not quite sure what the definition is.
 For me, it’s a few hits of the bowl, a few nights a week.
 It’s my release from daily drudgery, my descent to Zen.
 It’s my time.
 Except it isn’t.